-The Google algorithm has undergone a series of tweaks since the early 2000s.
-To see for yourself, here’s our Google algorithm change timeline, which documents the most significant shifts:
+The Google algorithm has undergone a series of tweaks since the early 2000s, with hundreds of SEO ranking factors coming into play.
+To see for yourself, here’s our Google algorithm change timeline, which documents the most significant updates and shifts:

 Though the impacts of these changes vary in significance, the algorithm revisions reflect an overall shift in the direction SEO is travelling in.
 Whatever industry you’re in, you’ll need to pay attention if you want to continue achieving high rankings for your website as and when these changes occur.

-Let’s take a look at some key tips for improving your SEO rankings in Google in 2020.
+Let’s take a look at some key tips and best practices for improving your Google search rankings in 2022.

 1. High quality content